NiiightmareXD/windows-capture/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or want to add new features to the library, please open an issue or submit a pull request.
+If you find a bug or want to add new features to the library, please open an issue or submit a pull request. (also add emojis to commit message 😅)

 ## License